BrainSharer/pipeline/docs/sphinx/source/modules/running_czi_2_neuroglancer.rst

         to edit.
     #.
 If the entire slide is bad or out of focus or is the very last scene,
         mark it accordingly under it's Slide Status dropdown menu.
-    #.  **When performing any operations on a scene, do them one at a time**
+    #.
+When performing any operations on a scene, **do the operations one at a time**
         and make use of the 'Save and continue' button.
 If a scene or scenes are bad, first mark it as bad, hit the 'Save and continue'.
 Do this individually for each scene.
         **Don't** try to mark multiple slides as Bad, and then hit 'Save and continue'.
     #.
-If a scene needs to be marked as Bad, Out of Focus or the End
+If a scene needs is no good, mark it as inactive at the bottom area of the page.
-        slide, select the appropriate Scene QC.
-If you mark it as Bad or Out of Focus, the nearest neighbor will NOT be inserted.
-    #.
-Do all scene replication after you have marked scenes bad.
-Make
-        use of the ‘Save and continue’ button instead of the ‘Submit’ button.
     #.
 If you want to replicate a scene, choose the Replicate field and
         add an amount to replicate.
     #.
 The list of scenes are listed near the bottom of the page.